 I mean really?
-Who wouldn't love crispy potatoes flavored with butter, shallots and a touch of lemon thyme?
-I have a pot of lemon thyme that grows like weeds in my herb bed, so I often use it instead of regular thyme.
+Who wouldn’t love crispy potatoes flavored with butter, shallots, and a touch of lemon thyme?
+I have a pot of lemon thyme that grows like a weed in my herb bed, so I often use it instead of regular thyme.
 I love the flavor it adds to lots of recipes.
 So good.